• Skip to primary navigation

 • Los Laureles: Excellent Costa Rican restaurant, especially breakfast and dinner.
 Their gallo pinto is one of the best we’ve ever had.

-• Sibu Cafe: One of the best restaurants in the area with coffee, breakfast, pizza and smoothies.
-Is a must!
+• Sibu Cafe: One of the best restaurants in the area with coffee, breakfast, pizza and smoothies and they have a bakery + gelato cafe

-• Five Maes: If it sounds familiar, it’s because it’s a burger joint like Five guys in the US!
+• Five Maes: Burger joint like Five guys in the US

 • Pizza time: Good place for pizza, a nice local favorite.